 I love D A T E S as they are nature’s candy to me.
 I pop a plain date in my mouth for a sweet treat any time of day.
 They are filled with fiber and potassium, which bodes well for your total body wellness – your heart, brain, cell and gut health.

 Want a simple and healthy sweet snack?
 Try my Spiced Date and Coconut Walnut Bites. #WalnutsSweetOrSavory @CaWalnuts #ontheblog Click To Tweet

 Spiced Date Coconut Walnut Bites

-Put the dates and walnuts into a food processor and pulse together.
-Add 1/2 cup of coconut (reserve the remaining 1/4 cup for coating), vanilla, garam masala and salt; pulse together until coarsely blended.
+- Add 1/2 cup coconut (reserve the remaining 1/4 cup for coating), vanilla, garam masala and salt.
+Pulse until coarsely blended.